-You should build your deck with a strategy in mind.
+Build your deck with a strategy in mind.
 If you are an aggressive player, pick aggressive cards.
 If you like using the Queen, pick cards to make her stronger (or to help defend her).
-Or, if you like the psychological game, choose the cards that will cause the most irritation to your opponent . . .
+Or, if you like the psychological game, choose cards that will cause the most irritation to your opponent . . .